brevzin/cpp_proposals/3554_non-transient_vector/non-transient-vector.md

 |-|-|-|-|-|
 |4|9|8|3|0|

 As of this writing (January 2025), we do not yet have consensus for a general design for non-transient allocation.
 We have ideas (see above papers), and we have a promising library workaround ([@P3491R0]).
 But we know that regardless of what the general solution will end up being, `std::vector<T>` and `std::basic_string<Char, Traits, std::allocator<Char>>` will work and allow their allocations to persist.
 These are the most common dynamic containers.
-And while `define_static_array` gets us some of the way there, simply allowing these two containers to persist has a lot of ergonomic value.
+And while `define_static_array` gets us some of the way there, simply allowing these two containers to persist has a lot of ergonomic value:

-In the below comparison, assume the existence of:

 ::: cmptable